RaitaroH/LibreOffice-BreezeDark/README.md

 Please be careful that cutting cells can leave white spaces in their place.
 It is best to try and fill every cell with the background color.
 I suggest to go to: Styles and formating > Cell Styles > Default > Modify.
 There you can do the needed changes.
 Also keep in mind that you will have to manually change charts.

+Make sure you change the background color in impress.
+Otherwise it will change to white.
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/LibreOffice-BreezeDark/master/Images/Impress.png)
 Export in pdf keeps the background and colors:
 ![alt tag](https://raw.githubusercontent.com/RaitaroH/LibreOffice-BreezeDark/master/Images/Impress-export.png)